 - Cannabidiol (CBD) is a cannabinoid that is not psychoactive nor addictive.
 In fact, it blocks the effects of THC within the brain, protects brain cells from damage (neuroprotective) and is increasingly used as an herbal supplement to reduce anxiety and stress and to promote general well-being.
 Cannabidiol is not classed as a drug and its use is not legally regulated in the UK.
 However, if a CBD product makes a medical claim, it would be considered a medicine and would require a medical license.

 Cannabis versus hemp

 Cannabis plants are a fast-growing, flowering annuals which have been used as a source of fibre, medicines and oil for at least 10,000 years.
 There are two main Cannabis species:

 - Cannabis indica plants are short and bushy with broad, dark green leaves

 - Cannabis sativa are tall plants and have long, pale green leaves with long, thin blades.

 Different strains of Cannabis sativa and Cannabis indica plants contain different levels of THC and CBD.
-In general, indica-dominant strains have a higher cannabidiol content than sativa plants in which the THC content is higher.

 Cannabis plants with high levels of THC are legally regulated as a controlled drug.
 Marijuana (also known as weed, herb, pot, grass, dope, ganja) is made from the dried flowers and leaves of high THC cannabis plants and is the most commonly used illegal drug world-wide.